 He said he expected the outbreak to spread in the Americas as workers turned on vulnerable machines, allowing the virus to attack.
 “This ought to hit the U.S.A.
 Pretty awful,” he stated.

-The U.S. Department of Homeland Security said it become monitoring reports of cyber assaults around the world and coordinating with different nations.
+The U.S. Department of Homeland Security said it has become monitoring reports of cyber assaults around the world and coordinating with different nations.

 Within hours, the attack had long gone international.